gmsn-ita/minushalf/docs/source/commands.rst

-            ORBITAL_QUANTUM_NUMBER: A string that defines the orbital(s) in which the occupation will be made, it can assume four values: (0: s | 1: p | 2: d | 3: f). if going to pass multiple orbitals, pass a string with numbers separated by commas : ("0,1,2,3")
+            ORBITAL_QUANTUM_NUMBER: A string that defines the orbital(s) in which the occupation will be made, it can assume four values: (0: s | 1: p | 2: d | 3: f). if going to modify multiple orbitals, pass a string with numbers separated by commas : ("0,1,2,3").

-            OCCUPATION_PERCENTUAL: A string that defines percentual of half electron to be used in the occupation.
-The default is 100%, wich states for 0.5e.
+            OCCUPATION_PERCENTUAL: A string that defines percentual of half an electron to be used in the occupation.
+The default is 100%, which states for 0.5e.
 For multiple occupations in different orbitals, pass a string separated by commas ("100,50,40,100").
 For simplicity, to avoid the excessive repetition of the number 100, just replace the number with * ("*,30,*").
-If this argument is not used, the occupation of half electron will be made for all orbitals
+If this argument is not used, the occupation of half electron will be made for all orbitals passed as arguments.

-            INP: A copy of the input file used in ATOM program
+            INP: Input file of the run-atomic command.

         Returns:

-            INP_OCC : Input file modified for fractional occupation
+            INP_OCC : Input file modified for fractional occupation.

             INP.ae: A copy of the input file for the calculation.